Eyal-Lavi/Collaborative-whiteboard/README.md

 - Node.js

 ## Means of communication between users
--socket

-# This is a version without shared drawing option
+- socket

-# The collaborative version can be found in the -online- folder
+# The collaborative version files can be found in the -online- folder